gilesc/litberator/README.md

 the Clojure package manager, is installed from the provided link or your system's package manager.

-2. Ensure ~/.lein/bin is on your $PATH.
+2. Ensure ~/.lein/bin/ is on your $PATH.

-3.
+3. Run:

          lein install litberator